SM 32x475 [2xM8] / N42 - magnetic roller

 bulk discounts:

-Give us a call tel: +48 888 99 98 98 or contact us through form on the contact page.
-You can check the power and the shape of neodymium magnets in our magnetic calculator magnetic calculator
+Call us tel: +48 888 99 98 98 or contact us via form on our website.
+You can check the power as well as the appearance of neodymium magnets in our magnetic mass calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.